Riemannian metrics on differentiable stacks: The stack perspective

-\begin{examples}{isometries} \item (Manifolds) For a unit groupoid $M\toto M$, a 2-metric is the same thing as a metric on $M$ and distinct 2-metrics are always inequivalent.
-It follows that for every proper groupoid without isotropy equivalence classes of metrics are in 1:1 correspondence with metrics on the orbit manifolds.
-Hence, our definition of metric on a differentiable stack extends the usual definition of metric for manifolds.
+\begin{enumerate} \item (Manifolds) For a unit groupoid $M\toto M$, a 2-metric is the same as a metric on $M$, and distinct 2-metrics are always inequivalent.
+It follows that for every proper groupoid without isotropy equivalence classes of metrics are in 1:1 correspondence with metrics on the orbit manifold.
+Hence, our definition extends the usual definition of metric for manifolds.

-\item (Orbifolds) When $G\toto M$ is a proper effective \'etale groupoid the orbit stack $[M/G]$ is an (effective) orbifold.
+\item (Orbifolds) When $G\toto M$ is a proper effective \'etale groupoid the orbit stack $[M/G]$ is an (effective) orbifold (cf. \cite{mm}).
 A 2-metric on $G\toto M$ is determined by a $G$-invariant metric on $M$ (see \cite[Example 4.1]{dhf}).
-It follows that 2-metrics on $G$ are equivalent if and only if they induce the same orbifold metric (in the usual sense) on $M/G$.
+It follows that 2-metrics on $G$ are equivalent if and only if they induce the same orbifold metric on $[M/G]$ in the usual sense on $M/G$.

 \item (Lie groups) In a transitive Lie groupoid $G\toto M$ any two 2-metrics on $G$ are equivalent.
 Metrics on a Lie group, viewed as a stack, are trivial in the sense of our definition, which does not detect any relevant information on the isotropies, and only sees the transverse directions. \end{enumerate} \end{examples}

-The previous definition makes it possible to define the geodesics of a metric in a differentiable stack, at least up to isomorphism, a concept that we will pursue elsewhere.
-In the next section we will use it to construct tubular neighborhoods and linearizations.

-\begin{remark} Any two equivalent metrics agree in normal directions.
-In the three above families of examples, the converse also holds.
-We do not know if this holds for a general Lie groupoid, in which case it would provide a more geometric characterization of our notion of equivalence of metrics.
-Note that maps of stacks may be locally isomorphic but not globally isomorphic (e.g., maps $M\dashto G$, which correspond to principal $G$-bundles over $M$).
-Similarly, it could be possible for two metrics to be equivalent locally, but not globally. \end{remark}
+In the forthcoming paper \cite{dhdm} we develop the theory of these metrics over differentiable stacks, exploring the corresponding notion of geodesics, and establishing a stacky version of Hopf-Rinow theorem, among other results.